RandySawatzky/RandySawatzky/Readme.md

 ## Fun Facts

 When I’m not coding, I’m composing music and playing in Calgary’s folk scene.
-I also serve on the board of a local music education camp — because creativity doesn’t stop at the keyboard.
+I also served on the board of a local music education camp, because creativity doesn’t stop at the keyboard.